Snake bites and avoidance

 - Avoid snake charmers- the snake isn't always under control.

-- Wear stout footwear such as walking boots when trekking in brush, rainforests grassland or through sand (some snakes bury themselves with just their heads above sand level awaiting prey and may easily be trodden on).
+- Wear stout footwear such as walking boots when trekking in brush, rainforests grassland or through sand (some snakes bury themselves with just their heads above sand level and may easily be trodden on).

 - Use a torch at night.
 Snakes tend to hunt at night or may be more numerous above ground after rain.